-Human beings often seek out unique experiences and mind altering substances.
+Human beings often seek out unique experiences and mind-altering substances.
 For many people who are social users, whether it is alcohol or another substance, the changes enhance the pleasure of the particular circumstance.
 In the beginning, the person with addiction may find the substance or behavior has been positive and pleasant.
 However, over time, people with addiction begin to experience:

-- Negative consequences from their use of substances or addictive behaviors
+Negative consequences from their use of substances or addictive behaviors

-- Unpredictability of their behavior and moods
+Unpredictability of their behavior and moods

-- Loss of control over the use of the substance or addictive behavior
+Loss of control over the use of the substance or addictive behavior

-- Complaints by others regarding their behavior
+Complaints by others regarding their behavior

-- The need for formal treatment, including increased structure and limit setting.
+The need for formal treatment, including increased structure and limit setting.

 When a person has addiction, the dysfunction is in the brain, and this manifests itself in impaired behavior, thinking, judgment and changing level of consciousness and moods.
 The brain is influenced by abnormalities in the levels of chemicals, called “neurotransmitters”.
-The changes to the brain involve our reward centres, through a direct effect on the brain transmitter, dopamine.
+The changes to the brain involve our reward centers, through a direct effect on the brain transmitter, dopamine.
 The faster the stimulation to these areas of the brain, the more powerful are the reinforcing effects (i.e., Drugs that are smoked have onset of action more rapidly than drugs injected > snorted > oral ingestion and so forth).
 Drugs that attach to the receptor sites in the brain quickly, but leave quickly tend to be more difficult addictions to overcome; for example, heroin, nicotine, cocaine, get into the brain very rapidly, release dopamine quickly, but then let go of the receptors quickly, causing the person to want to take the substances again, right away.

 To correct these levels back to normal, there must first be a period of abstinence from all drugs of abuse (at least 90 days for most drugs) to allow the brain to “reboot” and the neurotransmitters to get back to normal levels.